Ross-Murphy/PowerShell-GPT/README.md

 What is this?
 ---
 This started off as a way to have a simple coding and virtual assistant inside VSCode or in my other PowerShell task windows.
 I did not initially find an extension for VsCode to my liking.
-Also I thought it would be fun to code something like this.
+Also I thought it would be fun to code something like this and it only took a few hours of innovation time.

 What's Next
 ---
-There are several other PowerShell GPT API scripts out there and honestly if I had found them first I may not have started this at all.
-I've not looked at them in depth and I may like to borrow some of their ideas.
+There are several other PowerShell OpenAI ChatGPT API scripts out there and honestly if I had found them first I may not have started this at all, however it was fun and I like the simplicity it all.
+This needs to become a proper module if it's to be distributed as a project.
-I would like to add some ability for the chat to interact with the shell in a limited capacity.
+Eventaully I would like to add some ability for the chat to interact with the shell in a limited capacity.

 ### Examples